 Undergraduate Minor in Health Promotion

-A minor in Health Promotion is available to undergraduates and is composed of 12 additional semester hours in approved courses in biology, management, psychology, social work and health.
+A Minor in Health Promotion is available to undergraduates and is composed of 12 additional semester hours in approved coursework that focuses on health promotion and disease prevention in community settings.

 Students earning the Minor in Health Promotion will be able to assess individual and community/worksite needs for health promotion, develop analytical skills to examine needs assessment data and determine priority area(s) of health promotion.
 They will also be able to compare and contrast health promotion program planning models and theories for application in a health promotion and wellness setting, and plan and implement effective health promotion programs.
 Health Promotion majors may not earn this minor.

 |Choose two of the following Health Foundations courses:||6|

 |Theoretical Foundations of Health Promotion and Planning|